 - The camera is positioned on the Mayor, Councillors and Council staff.
 Members of the public are not shown on camera.
 Any part of the meeting that is held in closed session is not recorded.

-- A video of the Council Meeting is available to the public for a period of one month following the meeting.
+- A video of the Council Meeting is available to the public for a period of four years following the meeting.

 - Ku-ring-gai Council does not accept liability for any defamatory remarks or inappropriate comments that are made during the course of a meeting.

 - Recordings of Council Meetings are copyright protected and cannot be reused or reproduced without approval from Council.
 A fault in the technology or an inability to stream a meeting will not invalidate decisions from the meeting.

 - The material shall not be used to misrepresent, ridicule or cause detriment to another person or for the purposes of satire or advertising.

 Enquiries: Manager Governance and Corporate Strategy email@example.com or 9424 0600.

 Ordinary Meeting of Council Tuesday 15 November 2022